Satellite truck: C-Band satellite truck

-In the United States, C-Band Transportable uplinks ("Transportable Earth Station" (TES)) were initially used to transmit longer-format live television like sports television events and entertainment television programming.
+C-Band Transportable uplinks ("Transportable Earth Station" (TES)) were initially used to transmit longer-format live television like sports television events and entertainment television programming.
 C-band satellite transmission requires a larger antenna than the Ku band trucks developed later in the 1980s, and a larger satellite antenna takes longer to set up and deploy.

 Prior to dispatch of a C Band transportable uplink, an RF Interference study (RFI) needs to be completed.
 An RFI is a computer-generated report detailing any FCC protected microwave stations in the immediate area.
 This "frequency coordination" process has to be completed before an uplink transmission can commence.
 Terrestrial point-to-point signals share C-Band transmit frequencies (5.700-6.500 GHz), and full-time terrestrial signals take priority over ad hoc (temporary) C-Band uplink transmissions.
 Factors such as terrain, buildings and other structures are considered when determining the likelihood of interference from the TES.

 Historically, it was necessary to install land telephone lines (also called hard or wired lines) where the TES was located.
 This was expensive and difficult to do at the time, since telephone companies were not used to setting up phone lines without notice of several days or even weeks.
 Early scrambling or encryption methods required a hard line for authorization of receive sites.
 Today, a digital cellular telephone is sufficient for most situations.

 C-Band transportable service remains a prevalent source of long-haul transmission because of its immunity to the "rain fade" that Ku band experiences in significant rainstorms.
 C-Band transportable services cost more than similar Ku service due to the robust nature of the signal, the larger physical size of the truck, and specialized nature of C-Band transmissions.